Region V OSHA Heat Initiative Webinar Series

 - Heat Stress and Employer Readiness with Brian Bothast, compliance assistant specialist, USDOL OSHA.Virtual test of your heat illness prevention program.

-To register you will be redirected to NIU Continuing and Professional Education learning management system.
-As you select the registration link, please follow the below steps:
+You will be redirected to NIU Continuing and Professional Education learning management system.
+As you select the "view recordings" link, please follow the below steps:

 - Visit NIU’s Continuing and Professional Education learning platform website.